mackdel/miniproject2MackenzieFreeman/README.md

 ## Output

-This should create 3 graphs in charts/ to answer the question.
+This should create 3 graphs in charts/ to answer the question: "Is there a correlation between hotel star ratings and pet-friendliness?"

 ## Authors